alexb70/alexbourla.github.io/research/turning-the-table-on-globalprotect.md

 As mentioned, on the face of it, the Linux client works quite similarly to the MacOS one including components such as `PanGPS`, `PanGPA`, an IPC service listening on `localhost:4767` etc. However, attempting to send the same spoofed IPC disconnect command from a new, low-privileged process fails.

 This is because the security control which checks the calling process works differently on Linux and was found (in our testing, anyway!) to be robust, and could not be bypassed.
-Again, by reversing PanGPS, we find that on Linux the control within `PanGPS` is using the `/proc` pseudo-filesystem to determine which process initiated a connection to its IPC server.
+Again, by reversing `PanGPS`, we find that on Linux the control within `PanGPS` is using the `/proc` pseudo-filesystem to determine which process initiated a connection to its IPC server.

 This pseudo-filesystem does not exist on MacOS, only Linux, and using it, it is possible to accurately determine the calling process with relative ease, as shown in the example below:
 ![Linux /proc pseudo-filesystem](img/linux-proc-filesystem.png)